bluehiro/bluehiro.github.io/_posts/2016-02-19-SQL Server Drive Space SuperQuery.md

 categories: SQL MSSQL
 ---

+Recently I've grown frustrated with my options for monitor SQL Server drive space.
+Using the xp_fixeddrives command doesn't give drive capacity (and IS technically deprecated), and sys.dm_os_volume_stats only shows drives with databases on them while also requiring SQL 2008 R2 or above.
+Neither of these methods met my needs.

-After months of tinkering I finally found a secure and effective way to query SQL Server for drive space INCLUDING drive capacity, while preserving compatibility from 2005 up to 2014!
-I will be using this code embedded in an SSIS package to retrieve drive space and capacity twice day from the SQL Servers I manage at work.
+So today I sat down and wrote a secure and effective way to query SQL Server for drive space INCLUDING drive capacity, while preserving compatibility from 2005 up to 2014!
+I will be using this code embedded in an SSIS package to retrieve drive space and capacity twice a day from the SQL Servers I manage at work.
+By writing a report that keys off this data I can get advance notice if a drive is filling up, using both percentage and thresholds (e.g 10% free or less than 1gb, send an email).

 {% highlight sql lineanchors %}
 IF OBJECT_ID('tempdb..#OleBefore') IS NOT NULL